Freeze-drying (lyophilisation) is becoming increasingly popular with IVD test manufacturers looking to simplify assay handling and processing.

 Freeze Drying Contract Services

-Biofortuna offers it’s proprietary freeze-dried (lyophilised) expertise, and specially formulated cryo-preservatives and lyo ready PCR mastermixes as an ISO13485 contract development and manufacturing service.
+Biofortuna offers its freeze-drying (lyophilisation) expertise, and specially formulated cryo-preservatives and lyo ready PCR mastermixes as an ISO13485 contract development and manufacturing service.

 This proprietary service can be applied to your molecular reagents resulting in: